Pavithra-Veeramani/Word-Bingo/README.md

         3. Scroll down the settings page And find the pages section.

-        4. under source, click the none and select Main branch.
+        4. under source, click the none and select the Main branch.

-        5. The page will refresh and create alink to the website.
+        5. The page will refresh and create a link to the website.

     [Back to top ⇧](#Wordle)